-Working in the extreme heat can be downright dangerous, with thousands of Americans becoming sick, and over 100 deaths occurring in 2016 due to preventable heat-related illnesses.
-According to National Oceanic and Atmospheric Association (NOAA) records, high heat was the leading cause of weather-related deaths between 1987 and 2016.
-Coming in a distant second place over the 30-year period were flood-related deaths, followed by tornados.
+Don’t take UV rays, heat, or your health for granted if you’re working outside this summer.
+Working in the extreme heat, indoors or outside, can be downright dangerous, with thousands of Americans becoming sick, and more than 100 deaths occurring in 2016 due to preventable heat-related illnesses.
+According to National Oceanic and Atmospheric Association (NOAA) records, heat was a leading cause of weather-related deaths between 1987 and 2016.

-OSHA’s Heat Illness Prevention Campaign was launched in 2011 to educate employers and workers on the dangers of working in the heat.
+OSHA’s Heat Illness Prevention Campaign launched in 2011 to educate employers and workers on the dangers of working in the heat.
 Three key words embody OSHA’s safety message: Water.
 Rest.
 Shade.
+Also, the National Weather Service uses the last Friday in May as its Heat Awareness Day to educate the public on the dangers of prolonged heat exposure and bring attention to the deadly hazard.
+Extreme heat impacts thousands of employees who work indoors and outside, whether inside a boiler room or iron foundry, kitchens, on farms, roadways, or at construction sites.

-The campaign site explains the signs of heat-related illness and how acting quickly may prevent more serious medical conditions, and may even save lives.
-Employers are encouraged to download a heat stress “quick card” via PDF which explains how they can protect workers from extreme heat conditions.
-The site specifies that:
+As temperatures rise over the coming months, workplaces can utilize tips, educational materials, and products to help workers stay safe and cool.
+Teaching workers the signs of heat-related illness and how to act quickly can prevent more serious medical conditions, and may even save lives.
+Available thought OSHA, employers can download a heat stress “quick card” via PDF, which explains how they can protect workers from extreme heat conditions.
+OSHA specifies that:

 - Heat Stroke is the most serious heat-related illness and requires immediate medical attention.
 Symptoms include confusion, fainting, seizures, very high body temperature and hot, dry skin or profuse sweating.
 Call 911 if a coworker shows signs of heat stroke.